JabRef lets you link up your entries with files of any type stored on your system. Thereby, it uses the field

 bib file, it chooses that directory.
 If no match is found, it uses the "General file directory" of the bib file.
 If that is not found, it uses the one configured at Options → Preferences → Linked files.

 In some settings, the bib file is stored in the same directory as the PDF files.
-Then, one ignore all the above directories and enable "Search and store files relative to library file location".
+Then, one ignores all the above directories and enable "Search and store files relative to library file location".
 In this case, JabRef starts searching for PDF files in the directory of the

 bib file.
 It is also possible to achieve this result by setting